winglang/wing/docs/docs/04-standard-library/cloud/bucket.md

 Copy an object to a new location in the bucket.

 If the destination object
 already exists, it will be overwritten.
+Returns once the copying is finished.

 ###### `srcKey`<sup>Required</sup> <a name="srcKey" id="@winglang/sdk.cloud.IBucketClient.copy.parameter.srcKey"></a>